thephpleague/url/4.0/components/overview.md

 The default constructor expected an **encoded** string according to the component validation rules as explained in RFC3986 or the `null` value to denote the component or URI part is not defined.

-<p class="message-notice">The <code>UserInfo</code> class is an URI part not a URI component per se so these rules do not apply to it.</p>
+<p class="message-notice">No component or uri part delimiter should be submitted to the classes constructor as they will be interpreted as part of the component value.</p>

 <p class="message-warning">If the submitted value is invalid an <code>InvalidArgumentException</code> exception is thrown.</p>

-<p class="message-warning">No component or uri part delimiter should be submitted to the classes constructor as they will be interpreted as part of the component value.</p>

 ~~~php
 use League\Uri\Components;